 Maintaining contact with those you work with isn’t just about regular check-ins via phone or team meetings via video conference – it’s crucial to have informal, natural interactions too.
 Take the time to talk to teammates, even if it’s not about anything in particular.

-And while post-work drinks in the pub or team-building experiences might seem out of the question for now, if you’re an employer looking to keep team morale high during a winter of remote working then our remote team building activities might be just the thing.
-From the virtual pub quiz to the escape room and even the Christmas party, we’ve found a way to recreate those important bonding moments that drive a team to success – and keep workplace mental health in good shape.
+And while post-work drinks in the pub or team-building experiences might seem out of the question for now, if you’re an employer looking to keep team morale high during a winter of remote working then our virtual team building activities might be just the thing.
+From the virtual team quiz to the virtual escape room and even the Christmas party, we’ve found a way to recreate those important bonding moments that drive a team to success – and keep workplace mental health in good shape.

 4. Give yourself a home office

 This doesn’t mean buying a new suite of furniture or reconfiguring the layout of your home – having a dedicated office space is simply about creating somewhere that you can focus.
-It’s much better to sit at a desk or table using the NHS guidelines than to sit on a bed or sofa, and if you haven’t got the space for an adjustable office chair use some cushions to support your back.
+It’s much better to sit at a desk or table than to sit on a bed or sofa, and if you haven’t got the space for an adjustable office chair use some cushions to support your back.
 In addition, it’s always worth asking your employer if there’s something that would make you more comfortable, like a monitor.

 Try to place your workspace somewhere that you can shut yourself away from distractions like the TV, social media or the contents of the kitchen.
 Making sure you’ve got everything you need in place before you start work will stop you from getting up, finding other things to do and getting into a cycle of being unproductive – which can lead to greater stress and anxiety.